preview

 Causes of Lung Problems

-How does COVID-19 affect the lungs?
+How Does COVID-19 Affect the Lungs?

-Breathing exercises to strengthen the lungs
+Breathing Exercises to Strengthen the Lungs

-• Put one hand on your chest and the other on your stomach.
+2. Place one hand on your chest and the other on your stomach.

-• Repeat this several times.
+5. Repeat several times.

 • Pecan nuts

-• Berries, particularly strawberries, raspberries, and blueberries
+• Berries (especially strawberries, raspberries, and blueberries)

-• Dark chocolate
+• Dark chocolate (in moderation)

-• Leafy vegetables such as kale or spinach
+• Leafy vegetables like kale and spinach

 Sources